GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 ### Clock Ownership Policy

 Timer public APIs must not hide broad side effects behind narrow names.
-The Timer layer therefore separates:

-- clock-gate state: RCC APB1 enable bit, owned only by `TIM_GetClockState()` and `TIM_SetClockState()`.
-- operation state: `TIMx_CR1.CEN`, owned only by `TIM_GetOperationState()` and
-  `TIM_SetOperationState()`.
-- configuration orchestration: `TIM_Config()` and `TIM_DeConfig()` may use the
-  clock-state and operation-state APIs internally because their names describe a full Timer lifecycle operation, but neither lifecycle entry point calls its conjugate.
-The application owns their ordering.
+RCC owns APB1 clock-gate mutation, NVIC owns interrupt delivery, and Timer owns only Timer-register configuration, status, acknowledgement, reset, and `TIMx_CR1.CEN` operation state. `TIM_Config()` and `TIM_DeConfig()` require an already-enabled application-owned clock gate and never mutate it.
+Neither lifecycle entry point calls its conjugate; the application owns their ordering.

 Grouped and scalar `Get`/`Set` APIs such as `TIM_GetPrescaler()`, `TIM_SetAutoReload()`, and `TIM_SetDirection()` do not silently enable the RCC